au-nlp/project-milestone-p2-group16/README.md

 ## Contributions

-This project introduces a typology-aware multilingual translation approach that uses only SMOL’s internal metadata - script type, language family, and basic linguistic statistics - to improve low-resource translation.
-The novelty lies in creating data-driven typology embeddings directly from SMOL and integrating them into the mBART-50 model’s language-ID representations.
+This project introduces a typology-aware multilingual translation approach that uses only SMOL’s internal metadata and documented information - script type, language family, and basic linguistic statistics - to improve low-resource translation.
+The novelty lies in creating data-driven typology embeddings built on SMOL dataset and documentation and integrating them into the mBART-50 model’s language-ID representations.
 This method enables the model to adapt to each language’s structural traits without external databases, offering a reproducible way to enhance cross-lingual transfer in multilingual MT.

 ## Methods